Used with permission from the Lowell Sun Online.

 By FRANK TUTALO

-LOWELL- Three months ago, when Brooks Automation Inc. needed to train 15 computer programers as quickly as possible, it turned to a somewhat unlikely, yet logical, source.
+LOWELL- Three months ago, when Brooks Automation Inc. needed to train 15 computer programmers as quickly as possible, it turned to a somewhat unlikely, yet logical, source.

 Gearing up to transition to a more efficient computer program, Chelmsford-based Brooks had no qualified personnel to teach the initiative.
 So, it found help from the University of Massachusetts Lowell's corporate education department.